mucommander/mucommander/readme.txt

   free space warning threshold.
 - Adjusted the layout of the main window to some screen estate around the toolbar.
 Contributed by Radomír Černoch.
+- Lowered memory usage by caching file attributes only when they are in use.

 Localization:
 -